 Your finished eulogy will contain approximately 1000 words and should generally take between six and eight minutes to deliver.
 If you would prefer a longer or shorter eulogy, please let us know.

 How long will it take for you to finish my eulogy?

-We will work to complete your order and have it sent back to you within 24 hours.
+We will work to complete your order and have it sent back to you within 48 hours, probably sooner.
 If you need it sooner or within a certain time frame, please let us know.

 How will you get my completed eulogy to me?

 We will send your eulogy to the email address that you provide us on the order form.
 We will send it as a message and also as an attachment so that you may print/correct/utilize it how you wish.
 If you do not receive your eulogy within 24 hours, please check your spam folder.
 It will be sent from email@example.com.